chrisliang12/SurfSotreWithRaft/README.md

     > make IDX=2 run-raft // in a different terminal
     ```

-6. Then we can run the client to sync the files in the base directory.
+6. Then we can run the client to sync the files in the specified base directory.
 To do this, use the following command:
     ```shell
     > go run cmd/SurfstoreClientExec/main.go -d -f <config file> <base directory> <block size>
     ```